 (R: 176 G: 181 B: 181 LRV: 45)

-This color coordinates particularly well with Software and African Gray if you want to get a good accent color to go with it.
+SW’s Online gray color coordinates particularly well with Software and African Gray (discussed below) if you want to get a good accent color to go with it.
+Also, if you want to create an accent wall this hue can achieve a soft and calming atmosphere without being too dark or too light.

 7. Network Gray (SW 7073)